 - Many people with glomerulonephritis also have high blood strain.

-If they suspects glomerulonephritis, they’ll generally arrange:
+If they suspect glomerulonephritis, they’ll generally arrange:

 A blood take a look at – to measure your creatinine stage

-If you do have glomerulonephritis, in addition blood checks can be had to assist find out the reason.
+If you do have glomerulonephritis, in addition, blood checks can be had to assist find out the reason.

 An ultrasound test – that is to check the scale of your kidneys, ensure there are no blockages, and look for some other issues

-A biopsy – this is to dispose of a small pattern of kidney tissue, accomplished the usage of nearby anaesthetic to numb the area; an ultrasound device locates your kidneys and a small needle is used to take a sample
+A biopsy – this is to dispose of a small pattern of kidney tissue, accomplished the usage of nearby anesthetic to numb the area; an ultrasound device locates your kidneys and a small needle is used to take a sample

 Causes of Glomerulonephritis